-Below is a selection of breweries from different areas in Scotland, which we would recommend to visit during your stay in Scotland if you have time for a quick pint…
+Below are a selection of Scottish breweries from different areas in Scotland, offering some great brewery tours.
+We would recommend visiting during your stay in Scotland if you have time for a quick pint…

-In the beautiful highlands of Scotland north of Inverness and just 20 minutes from Castle Stuart Golf Links, lies the only organic Brewery in Scotland, Black Isle.
-With their slogan ‘save the planet, drink organic’, the brewery is very proud that everything used in their brewing process is organic and this is what gives their beer its distinct fresh and natural taste.
-Black Isle first began in 1998 and now produces up to 10,000 litres of beer a day distributing to locations in Scotland and around the world, including Sweden and Japan.
+In the beautiful highlands of Scotland north of Inverness lies the only organic Brewery in Scotland, Black Isle.
+The Scottish brewery is also just 20 minutes from Castle Stuart Golf Links.
+With their slogan ‘save the planet, drink organic’, the brewery is very proud that everything used in their brewing process is organic.
+As a result this is what gives their beer its distinct fresh and natural taste.
+The water is drawn from their own private source.
+In addition the malting barely used comes from their very own 125 acre organic farm.
+The spent grain is then fed to their flock of Hebridean sheep in one sustainable cycle.
+Black Isle first began in 1998 and now produces up to 10,000 litres of beer a day; distributing to locations in Scotland and around the world, including Sweden and Japan.

 For more information please visit the Black Isle Brewery website

-Started by 2 young Scottish lads and a dog in 2007 in the small Scottish town of Fraserburgh in the far northeast corner of Aberdeenshire.
-Now 10 years later, Brewdog has grown to become Scotland’s largest independent brewery with a state of the art eco Brewery in Ellon, North Aberdeen and has 46 bars across the globe!
-Excitingly this year Brewdog also opened another eco brewery across the Atlantic Ocean in Columbus Ohio with plan’s to build the world’s first craft beer themed hotel, ‘The DogHouse’, right nextdoor, which hopes to be launched late 2018.
+Started by two young Scottish lads and a dog in 2007 in the small Scottish town of Fraserburgh in the far northeast corner of Aberdeenshire.
+Now, Brewdog has grown to become Scotland’s largest independent brewery; with a state of the art eco Brewery in Ellon, North Aberdeen and 65 bars across the globe!
+Excitingly, Brewdog also opened another eco brewery across the Atlantic Ocean.
+Located in Columbus Ohio with the world’s first craft beer themed hotel, ‘The DogHouse’, right nextdoor.
 Not a bad day’s work for the guys!!
-We would definitely recommend enjoying a Dogwalk Brewery Tour if golfing in the area of Aberdeenshire
+We would definitely recommend enjoying a Dogwalk Brewery Tour if golfing in the area of Aberdeenshire, Scotland.

 Interesting fact: The flagship beer for Brewdog and the biggest selling craft beer in the UK is their hoppy, tropical flavoured ‘Punk IPA’ which in their own words “began a revolution”.